kaimenyi/stackoverflow-lite/README.md

 # stackoverflow-lite
-this is my first repo to hold my interactive site. the site is based on stack overflow and is a lite version of the main site, any input or recommended changes are highly appreciated
+my first andela challenge interactive site

+i have created multiple pages which inherit from a common layout html file and added the inheritance in the corresponding pages